ajuvonen/getfit/README.md

 # getfit
 Getfit is a simple frontend-only exercise planner created with Vue3, TypeScript, and Vite.
 Used libraries include Pinia, Vuetify, Cypress and Vitest.
+For CI, the project uses Github Actions.

-You can decide which activities are available in the schedule, then add weeks and activities for each weekday.
+The schedules are created by first deciding which activities are available and adjusting other settings.
+Then, add weeks and activities for each weekday.
 The app features simple drag & drop and copy functionalities.

 ## Requirements